This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Raise your knee above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your knee on pillows or blankets to keep it elevated comfortably.

-- Use crutches if your caregiver tells you not to put weight on your injured knee.
-Your caregiver will show you how to use crutches.
+- Use crutches if your healthcare provider tells you not to put weight on your injured knee.
+Your healthcare provider will show you how to use crutches.
 You may need them for 4 to 6 weeks.

 - Physical therapy teaches you exercises to increase the range of motion in your knee.
 Exercises make your knee stronger, increase balance, and decrease pain.
 You may also need to strengthen your stomach, back, hip, and leg muscles.
 You must continue these exercises after physical therapy ends to help prevent another dislocation.